Gifted Support Services

 - Performance in the 90th percentile or higher on a locally normed reasoning abilities assessment (CogAT)

-- Performance in the 95th percentile or higher on nationally and locally normed academic progress assessments (MAP or STAR) in both reading and math
+- Performance in the 95th percentile or higher on nationally and locally normed academic assessments (STAR) in both reading and math

 - Teacher recommendations